7 Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 Clothes in a cruise closet

-Therefore, the mistake you should not make is to bring clothes that are only good for one season.
+One of the biggest mistakes you can make is packing only for one season.

 The other tip is to choose clothes that can be worn in layers, one on top of the other.
 For example, opt for blazers, cardigans, and jackets.

 I would also like to remind you that some clothes are prohibited on cruises.
-Check the article on the things not to wear on a cruise.
+Check the article on what not to wear on a cruise before you pack.

 4. Packing prohibited items